excellalabs/docker-workshop-2/README-Outline.md

-# Workshop: Intro to Container Managment using Kubernetes
+# Workshop: Intro to Container Management using Kubernetes

 ## TODO

 - final practice
     - review slides and minimize
+    - review agenda (below)
     - review readme and go over presenting it and flow
         - perhaps move some info into sidebars, just to make going through it easier
-    - review flow of exervises, do they build well on each other and do they support the right core concepts?
+    - review flow of exercises, do they build well on each other and do they support the right core concepts?
 - minikube & kube tutoral sandbox backup instructions
 - change image used in deployment & service to be the same.
 Add the service to the deployment to expose.
-Use a multi-container app if it's feasible for the timeframe.
 - change sample deployment on first step to use something very light
 - Add exercise for updating app
 - flesh out key overivew of Deployments (mention object used?, update Services and manifests above exercises
+- Use a multi-container app if it's feasible for the timeframe (show pod-to-pod communication).

+### If time

 - put in some diagrams for cluster architecture, pods, pod lifecycle, deployments, services, networking volumes, controllers, repl controller, etc wrap (see ps arch)
 - high level, what is the kubeadm command doing when it creates the cluster